microsoft/YADA/README.md

 # Yet Another Demo App

-This repo contains code for a 3-tier application that can be used to explore different features of workload platforms.
+This repo contains code for a 3-tier application that can be used to explore workload platforms.
 Other demo or helloworld apps just show a fancy page, potentially even with some functionality like To Do lists, voting options or even simulating enterprise apps.
-YADA doesn't pretend to be a real application, but instead it will give you information that will help you understand the underlaying infrastructure, such as:
+YADA (Yet Another Demo App) doesn't pretend to be a real application, but instead it will give you diagnostics information that will help you understand the underlying infrastructure, such as:

 - IP address (private and public)
-- HTTP request headers
+- HTTP request headers and cookies
 - Instance MetaData Service (IMDS)
-- DNS resolution
+- DNS and reverse resolution
 - Access between tiers
 - Outbound connectivity
 - Drive up CPU load